 Facial exercises can also help tighten the muscles in the jawline and prevent sagging jowls.
 The tongue exercise, chin press, and jaw release are some examples of exercises that can be performed to tone the muscles in the face and neck.

 Lastly, it is essential to keep up with fillers and tightening procedures as you age.
-Ultherapy, for example, keeps the skin tight, and adding volume gradually is more affordable than one major attempt.
+Ultherapy, for example, keeps your skin tight, by heating up your skin through focused ultrasound, creating new collagen, and tightening the facia of the facial muscles.
 Thermitigh, heats up the skin from inside out in a systematic manner to cause dramatic tightening of the skin.
 Dr. Rokhsar may choose a combination of approaches to get you the best results.
 Additionally, extreme weight loss can lead to sagging jowls earlier or more drastically than typical, so maintaining a healthy weight can also help prevent sagging jowls.

 There are multiple procedures available to treat sagging jowls, including surgical and non-surgical options.
 The best procedure for sagging jowls may depend on the severity of the condition, the patient’s age, and skin type.